BeboKhouja/ADB-GUI/README.md

 1. To get started download the jar that is included in this application.
 2. Download ADB from the official Android Developers website: https://developer.android.com/studio/releases/platform-tools#downloads
 3. Put it on the root folder "C:\adb"
-4. Put an environmment variable in PATH called "C:\adb"
+4. Put an environment variable in PATH called "C:\adb"
 5. Restart your computer.
 6. You are done!
 Use ADB GUI to have fun!